akhiljw46/e-thattukada/README.md

-# Food Order React App
+# e-Thattukada

 A Food order app.
-Created using react js.
+Created using React JS.